Solve nonlinear optimization problems

 - Nelder-Mead: uses a direct-search algorithm that uses only function values (does not require derivatives) and handles nonsmooth objective functions

-- Trust-region: used for unconstrained nonlinear problems and is especially useful for large-scale problems where sparsity or structure can be exploited
+- Trust-region: used for unconstrained nonlinear optimization problems and is especially useful for large-scale problems where sparsity or structure can be exploited

 Constrained nonlinear programming is the mathematical problem of finding a vector x that minimizes a nonlinear function f(x) subject to one or more constraints.